 Lastly, if you do nothing at all, you are already a sole proprietorship.
 But you can always change to an LLC at a later date.
 So really, it’s all about figuring out if you want to go from a sole proprietor to an LLC and file the necessary paperwork.

 Now this is all A LOT of information.
 You might not be ready to figure out if you want to change your sole proprietorship into an LLC or what type of business you’re going to start.
-SO I’ve made it super easy for you – you can download a condensed version of this blog post to refer back to anytime!
-Download below, save the doc for when you’re ready and now you have a great resource.
-Enjoy!
+That’s why I created a freebie for you on the differences between sole proprietorships and LLC’s – to get yours just enter your info below!

 Anything you’re still confused about when it comes to these two business types?
 Are you a sole proprietor now or have you filed to form an LLC?
 Thinking of forming an LLC?
 Let me know in the comments!
 Also if you know anyone who might benefit from this post too, just get clicky over there on the left hand side with the social share buttons – thank you!